My story

 Compassion

-Compassion, care and empathy are at the core of our work, and the reason why we make willow coffins.
+Compassion, care and empathy are at the core of my work, and the reason why I do what I do.

-Choosing a coffin is never easy, which is why Steph feels honoured to help families create a coffin that is both personal and meaningful for their loved one.
+Choosing a coffin is never easy.
+Which is why I feel honoured to help families create a coffin that is both personal and meaningful for their loved one.
+I offer support without pressure, taking time to listen and guide families gently at their own pace.

-We are mindful of the emotions at this difficult time and approach every interaction with sensitivity and respect.
+I am mindful of the emotions at this difficult time and approach every interaction with sensitivity and respect.
+Each family is treated with the same care and consideration I would give my own, and how I would like to be treated.

 Connection